Office of Audit, Compliance and Ethics

-The UConn Health Center welcomes the reporting of compliance concerns.
-Reporting assists us in our obligation to maintain the highest standards of ethical conduct, professionalism and quality in all Health Center activities.
+UConn Health welcomes the reporting of compliance concerns.
+Reporting assists us in our obligation to maintain the highest standards of ethical conduct, professionalism and quality in all UConn Health activities.
 In addition it helps to ensure compliance with all laws, regulations, standards, policies and procedures.

-We encourage people to utilize the UConn Health Center reporting mechanisms listed below.
-If you would like to remain completely anonymous, you may call REPORTLINE at 1-888-685-2637, a confidential service operated by a private (non-UConn Health Center) company, which forwards information to the compliance office.
+We encourage people to utilize the UConn Health reporting mechanisms listed below.
+If you would like to remain completely anonymous, you may call REPORTLINE at 1-888-685-2637, a confidential service operated by a private (non-UConn Health) company, which forwards information to the compliance office.
 We also recognize that everyone has the right to report concerns directly to the state or federal government.
-Using internal mechanisms will provide the Health Center with the opportunity to address and correct non-compliant activities in a timely and efficient manner.
+Using internal mechanisms will provide UConn Health with the opportunity to address and correct non-compliant activities in a timely and efficient manner.